Yonas-Elmess/journal-lumineux-bluetooth/README.md

 3. Wire the components following `Cablage.png`
 4. Upload to Arduino Uno
 5. Pair your phone with the HC-06 module (default PIN: `1234`)
-6. Use any Bluetooth serial terminal app to send messages or speed commands (`+` / `-` to adjust speed)
+6. Use any Bluetooth serial terminal app to send messages or speed commands (`+` / `-` to adjust scroll speed)

 ---

 ## Project Context

 Built as a 2ème année préparatoire engineering project at ISGA (2024–2025).
-Fully designed, programmed, wired, and physically assembled — the prototype was printed and tested end to end.
+Fully designed, programmed, wired, simulated, and physically assembled — including a custom 3D-printed enclosure.
+The prototype was tested end to end and confirmed working.

 ---